Back to Resources

 When to Seek Professional Help

 If feelings of sadness, anxiety, or apathy persist for more than a few weeks and interfere with daily life, it is crucial to seek professional help.
-A geriatric psychiatrist, psychologist, or licensed clinical social worker can provide therapy and, if necessary, medication.
+A geriatric psychiatrist, psychologist, or licensed clinical social worker can provide therapy and, if necessary, medication tailored specifically for older adults.
 There is no shame in seeking help; mental health conditions are medical issues that respond well to treatment.
+Early intervention is key to preventing long-term decline and restoring a high quality of life.